Charlotte man injured in shocking road rage shooting

 “I’m nervous to just be standing out here around the corner from where it happened,” said Ricky Martinez, 35.

 On Sunday, Nov.
 15 around 6:30 p.m.
 Martinez was sitting in the passenger seat of his friend’s car.
-Martinez’ girlfriend, Cameron Ritch, was sitting in the backseat.
+Martinez’s girlfriend, Cameron Ritch, was sitting in the backseat.

 “A car started driving aggressively,” said Martinez.